Shin-Ōsaka Station: Station layout

+Shinkansen platform layout with track 20 at the bottom and 27 at the top.
+Hakata is to the left and Tokyo to the right.
+Through trains operate on the tracks in blue; terminating trains use the tracks in orange.

-The JR station consists of five island platforms serving ten tracks for JR West Lines at ground level, with two side platforms and three island platforms serving eight Shinkansen tracks operated by JR Central located on the fourth level, over the platforms and tracks for the JR West Lines in the east.
-There was a space on the east side of former Track 10 from the opening of the station, where another platform serving current Tracks 9 and 10 is located, and the existing services shifted eastward one platform at a time (and renovations performed on each newly vacated platform), with the westernmost platform used by services on the Osaka Higashi Line, was commenced by the 16 March 2019.
-On the northern side of the station, an additional eastbound Shinkansen platform, Track 27, was opened on 16 March 2013.
-(This northern area was originally reserved for a connection from Awaji Station and Jūsō Station by Hankyu Railway, but these plans were later cancelled and the space unused).
+The conventional rail station has five island platforms serving ten tracks for JR West Lines at ground level.

+The Shinkansen station has two side platforms and three island platforms serving eight tracks on the fourth level, above the JR West Lines.

+The conventional rail station was built with space east of former Track 10 for an additional platform serving Tracks 9 and 10.
+The platforms and services were subsequently shifted eastward one platform at a time, with each vacated platform renovated before the next shift.
+The westernmost platform was converted for services on the Osaka Higashi Line, with the work commencing by 16 March 2019.
+An additional eastbound Shinkansen platform, Track 27, opened on the northern side of the station on 16 March 2013.
+The northern area had originally been reserved for a planned connection to Awaji Station and Jūsō Station by Hankyu Railway, but the plans were later cancelled.